Home > MR2

 and a universal joint is useful

 too.
-Be careful here as you will be working very close to the positive battery terminal - if you touch it with the ratchet or extension bar while
+Be careful here as you will be working very close to the positive battery terminal; it is advisable to disconnect the battery negative terminal

 bulkhead bolts is simple to remove, the lower is easier to remove if you first pull the diagnostics connector off its bracket which is